 8. Make your site faster

-Improving a website's usability quickly can also include working on the speed of transitions between subpages.
+Improving the usability of a website quickly can also include working on the speed of transitions between subpages.

-Analyze your site with GTmetrix and Pingdom Website Speed Test and see if it's acceptable see the results.
+Analyze your website with GTmetrix and Pingdom Website Speed Test tools and see if the results are acceptable.

 If something is wrong, be sure to look into the topic of improving the performance of your site.

-If your site is based on the WordPress system, then you win, because for this CMS there are many add-ons with which you can influence this state.
+If your site is based on WordPress system, then you win, as there are many add-ons for this CMS with which you can influence this state.

 9. Improve the readability of texts

-What exactly affects the readability of text on a particular site?
+What exactly affects the readability of the text on a particular site?